-Regardless of academic standing, students who seek to return to the undergraduate nursing program are expected to adhere to readmission criteria and deadlines posted on the MCNHS website.
-Students seeking readmission to MCNHS should first obtain an Application for Readmission form from the Office of the Registrar's website: www.umb.edu/registrar/forms.
-Students should then submit the completed form, transcripts from any institution(s) of higher education attended since leaving UMass Boston, and an unofficial UMass Boston transcript, along with the required fee, to the Office of Student Support, Success, & Engagement before the priority deadline listed on the MCNHS website www.umb.edu/academics/cnhs..

-Students who leave or left the nursing undergraduate program in good academic standing with a cumulative GPA of 2.5 or better will be considered for readmission on a space availability basis.
-Students who are applying for readmission after being dismissed from the program or left when they were not in good academic standing will be reviewed by the Standards and Credits Committee before a decision is made.
-Readmission after an absence of two (2) or more years requires approval of the MCNHS Admissions and/or Standards and Credits Committee.
-If readmitted, students will be subject to curriculum requirements as well as college and university policies in effect at the time of readmission.
-If readmission is granted, an individual program of study may be developed to accommodate any curriculum changes.
+Students who leave or left the nursing program in good academic standing with a cumulative GPA of 2.5 or better will be considered for readmission on a space available basis.
+Regardless of academic who seek to return are expected to adhere to readmission deadlines posted on the MCNHS website.
+Students seeking readmission to MCNHS should first obtain a re-enrollment form form from the Office of the Registrar's website: They should then submit form, transcripts from any institution(s) of higher education attended since leaving UMass Boston, and an unofficial UMass Boston transcript, along with the required fee, to the Office of Student Support, Success, & Engagement before the deadline listed on the Readmission after an absence of two (2) or more years requires approval of the MCNHS Standards and Credits Committee.
+If allowed to return, students will be subject to curriculum requirement as well as college and university policies in effect at the time of readmission.
+If readmission is granted, an individual program of study may be developed to accommodate any curriculum.